Q1 2026 was a strong quarter for both buyer and seller lead costs, and that is exactly what the seasonal pattern predicted.

 Additional Google Real Estate Lead Gen Resources from CINC:

-With the real estate market shifting, it is more important than ever to be more efficient paying for leads on Google.
+With buyer cost per lead up recently, it is more important than ever to be more efficient paying for leads on Google.
 Try our free local Google real estate targeting tool here to find hidden pockets of more cost effective hyper-local leads near you.

 .png?width=2240&height=800&name=Secret%20Submarket%20Finder%20Tool%20(1).png)